 What Works Cities Partnership

-The Unified Government of Athens-Clarke County has been selected as one of 95 cities partnering with Bloomberg Philanthropies' national What Works Cities initiative, one of the largest-ever philanthropic efforts to enhance the use of data and evidence in the public sector.
-Athens-Clarke County will receive expert technical assistance in its partnership with the Center for Government Excellence at John Hopkins University and Results for America, two of five organizations within the What Works Cities consortium.
+The Unified Government of Athens-Clarke County (ACCGOV) was selected as one of 95 cities partnering with Bloomberg Philanthropies' national What Works Cities initiative, one of the largest-ever philanthropic efforts to enhance the use of data and evidence in the public sector.
+ACCGOV has received expert technical assistance in its partnership with the Center for Government Excellence at John Hopkins University (GovEx) and Results for America, two of five organizations within the What Works Cities consortium.

 For additional information about the Unified Government of Athens-Clarke County's work on this project, contact Sarah George in Organizational Development at 706-613-3110 ext.
 1300 or Sarah.George@accgov.com.